SanchitaMondal/MM62201_final_projects/README.md

       4. `Bar Charts for Crop Type Distribution`: a) Use bar charts to visualize the distribution of the crop type across different ranges of soil and weather features.
          For example, you can create bar charts showing the count of each crop type at various pH levels or nitrogen concentrations.
       5. `Scatter Plots`: a) Plot scatter plots with soil nutrients (e.g., nitrogen vs. phosphorus) on the axes, color-coded by crop type, to visually assess which crops             prefer specific soil nutrient combinations.
+5. You can use the `pandas` library for handling missing data, imputation, encoding, and descriptive statistics.
+6. For scaling features and encoding categorical data, you can use `scikit-learn` library.
+7. The `seaborn` and `matplotlib` library is used for creating visualizations like pair plots, heatmaps, bar charts, scatter plots, and histograms.

 ---